-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended 31 December 2020 is included in the following notes.
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities is included in the following notes.

-- Note 7.17. measurement of defined benefit obligations: key actuarial assumptions. - Note 9.2.6. impairment of financial instruments: determining inputs into the ECL measurement model. - Note 10. determination of the fair values of financial instruments with significant unobservable inputs.
+- Note 7.18. measurement of defined benefit obligations: key actuarial assumptions. - Note 9.2.6. impairment of financial instruments: determining inputs into the ECL measurement model. - Note 10. determination of the fair values of financial instruments with significant unobservable inputs.